-18.3 Works.
+18.3 RIGHTS TO COPYRIGHTED WORKS.

 - (a) Independent Creative Efforts.
-A Work made in the course of Independent Creative Efforts is the property of the employee, who has the right to determine the disposition of such Work and the revenue derived from it.
-The employee shall provide documentation to substantiate his or her Independent Creative Efforts.
-As used in this Section, the term "Independent Creative Efforts" means that: - (1) the ideas came from the employee; - (2) the Work was made without the use of appreciable University Support; and - (3) the University is not responsible for any opinions expressed in the Work. - (b) University-Supported Efforts.
+A Works owned by employees.
+The Work made for Hire rule in the course of Independent Creative Efforts is Copyright Act gives the property University ownership of the employee, who has copyrights to works produced by its employees within the right to determine scope of their employment.
+However, the disposition of such Work and University supports the revenue derived from it.
+The employee shall provide documentation long-standing tradition within academia as to substantiate his or her Independent Creative Efforts.
+As used in this Section, certain exceptions to the term "Work for Hire Doctrine, and therefore treats teaching and research faculty as the copyright owners of Works as follows: - (1) Works created as a result of independent efforts.
+"Independent Creative Efforts" means that: (1) the ideas came from the employee; - (2) that the Work was made without the use of appreciable University Support support; and - (3) that the University is not responsible for any opinions expressed in the Work. - (b) University-Supported Efforts.
 A Work that is created with the use of University Support as defined in 18.2(d) is the property of the University, and the employee shall share in the proceeds therefrom.
-For example, Webbased courses developed with University resources use a team of technical support experts and faculty members to develop materials and software used in the course.
+For example, Web-based courses developed with University resources use a team of technical support experts and faculty members to develop materials and software used in the course.
 Accordingly, the University maintains the right of ownership to such software and materials.
 These materials may be licensed by mutual agreement between the University and the employee(s) who developed the materials.